 Misfits and Rejects

 Misfits and Rejects is a lifestyle design podcast featuring expatriates, travellers, entrepreneurs and adventurers.
 Chapin Kreuter, your affable host says that he always wanted to capture the stories of people doing fascinating things from the old school all the way to the new school.
-He’s particularly interested in the digital nomad movement.
+He’s particularly interested in the digital nomad movement and location-independent life.
+Chapin also talks to people who have found adventure in life by shunning what society expects of them.

 “I was going to do it in a book form and write a screenplay, or write a movie about it.
 But I just started putting a microphone in front of people I found interesting.
 And Misfits and Rejects was born”, says Chapin in an Interview about his surfing business and travels.